jrosen48/utk-homepage/content/post/2019-11-13-using-r-with-7th-grade-science-students.md

 science teacher, Alex Edwards, at a local school.
-We recently wrote about some of the take-aways from our work last year in a publication on "Tools and strategies for engaging students in analyzing and interpreting complex data sources" is going to be published in NSTA's *The Science Teacher* journal (a pre-print, of the article is[here](https://joshuamrosenberg.com/publications/rosenberg-edwards-chen-tst.pdf).
+We recently wrote about some of the take-aways from our work last year in a publication on "Tools and strategies for engaging students in analyzing and interpreting complex data sources."

+The article is going to be published in NSTA's *The Science Teacher* journal (a pre-print, of the article is [here](https://joshuamrosenberg.com/publications/rosenberg-edwards-chen-tst.pdf).

 I haven't been to Alex's since last year but worked today to use R with his 7th- grade science students.
 When we discussed what we wanted to do, we came to the conclusion that with the right support and tools, using R was not out of the question.
-We planned an activity that was focused on getting his students, who had used [CODAP](https://codap.concord.org/) with success, to use R. We tried a few things which, together, seemed to work well, or at least served as a first step.
+We planned an activity that was focused on getting his students, who had used [CODAP](https://codap.concord.org/) with success, to try R. We tried a few things which, together, seemed to work well, or at least served as a first step.
 This post is a brief documentation of those things (and some ideas about) where to go next.